-In Proposition 4.1.15 we observe some nice divisibility property (Definition 4.2.3) which completely characterize tropical legendrian lines.
-In fact, that was the starting point of the whole project - establish this property for all tropical legendrian curves.
+In Proposition 4.1.15 we observe a nice divisibility property (Definition 4.2.3).
+This property with the tropical genedrian tangency property (Definition 4.3.5) completely characterize tropical legendrian lines.
+In fact, that was the starting point of the whole project - a wish to establish this properties for all tropical legendrian curves.
 We have only partial success.
 Theorem 4.3.8 states that the tropical legendrian divisibility property holds for rational legendrian curves of any degree, as long as the parametrization of the curve in \mathbb{C}^3 is given by three polynomials.
-Theorem 4.3.9 tells that the tropical legendrian divisibility property holds for legendrian rational cubics.
-The proof of the theorem that this property holds in general is only sketched as well as the theory of tropical differential forms.
-The refined tropical differential forms are defined, see Definition 4.4.3 and Example 4.4.1.
-In Question 20 we conjecture that the similar statements about forms hold in all tropically-related contexts.
+Theorem 4.3.10 tells that the tropical legendrian divisibility property holds for legendrian rational cubics.
+The proof of the theorem that this property holds in general is only sketched as well as the theory of tropical differential forms, see Sections 4.4.1, 4.4.3.
+In Question 21 we conjecture that the similar statements about forms hold in all tropically-related contexts.

-In Appendix A we calculate the best know constant in the inequality $\operatorname{Volume}(D) \geq c\omega(D)^3$, Section A.1.3.
-Across the whole thesis one can find problems and questions, one of them is the following Problem 22: for a given convex compact set $A \subset \mathbb{R}^3$ we can try to apply an affine linear transformation, preserving the volume and decreasing the diameter of A. So, what is the minimal diameter that we can obtain, in terms of $\operatorname{Volume}(A)$?
+In Appendix A we calculate the best know constant in the inequality $\text{Volume}(D) \ge c\omega(D)^3$ for a convex compact set $D \subset \mathbb{R}^3$, Proposition A.1.10.
+In Appendix B we explain how transversal tropical intersection helps the Bank of England (Proposition B.2.2).

+The thesis contains open problems, we call them "questions".
+We list here some of them.
+Question 23: for a given convex compact set $D \subset \mathbb{R}^3$ we can try to apply an affine linear transformation, preserving the volume and decreasing the diameter of D. So, what is the minimal diameter that we can obtain, in terms of Volume(D)?

-Questions 21,12,9 are asking for a right analog of the Newton polytope for two dimensional surfaces in \mathbb{C}^4 , and how to extend various tropical notions to it.
-Question 19 proposes a hypothesis about the number of rational legendrian curves of degree d through d points and one line.
-Question 17 offers to finish the classification of the legendrian curves on a quadric surface, this could help to find enumerative answers about special types of legendrian curves in $\mathbb{C}P^3$.
+Questions 22, 12, 9 are asking for a right analog of the Newton polytope for two dimensional surfaces in \mathbb{C}^4 , and how to extend various tropical notions to it.
+Question 20 proposes a hypothesis about the number of rational legendrian curves of degree d through d points and one line.
+Question 18 offers to finish the classification of the legendrian curves on a quadric surface.
+This could help to find enumerative answers about special types of legendrian curves in $\mathbb{C}P^3$.

-In Question 14 we ask if it is always possible to choose such lifts of two tropical curves with nontransversal intersection such that all their local intersection in one connected component concentrates at one point, where we have a tangency?
-In Question 13 we basically ask for reformulation of these problems with realizable intersection via objects on an abstract tropical variety.
+If it is always possible to choose such lifts of two tropical curves with non-transversal intersection such that all their local intersection in one connected component concentrates at one point, where we have a tangency (Question 14)?
+In Question 13 we ask for reformulation of these problems with realizable intersection via objects on an abstract tropical variety.
 Indeed, we may suppose that both varieties are given as zero sets of polynomials.
 Deformations of the coefficients, and the corresponding contractions should be written in terms of only one variety.
 This would lead to a notion of "normal" bundle of an embedded tropical variety.

-Question 8 asks to which extent the definition of \mathbb{K} -extrinsic multiple point on a tropical curve depends on the field \mathbb{K} .
-In Question 8, totally unrelated to all the other topics we are interested in generalizations of some nice integration properties for concave functions in one variable.
-In Questions 2,3 we are curious about some combinatorial properties of lattice polygons, these properties trivially follows in the algebraic approach, but it would be intriguing to prove them directly.
+Question 8 asks to which extent the definition of K-extrinsic multiple point on a tropical curve depends on the field K. In Question 8 (totally unrelated to all the other topics) we are interested in generalizations of some nice integration properties for concave functions in one variable.
+In Questions 2, 3 we are curious about some combinatorial properties of lattice polygons, these properties trivially follows in the algebraic approach, but it would be intriguing to prove them directly.